 The researcher was interested to know how much of the obtained difference could be explained by the variation in the two levels of the independent variable.
 To determine the strength of the findings of the research, that is, to evaluate the stability of the research findings across samples, effect size was also estimated to be 1.03.
+According to Cohen (1988, p.
+22), a value exceeding 0.8 is generally considered a large effect size.
 Therefore, the findings of the study could be considered strong enough for the purpose of generalization.

-4. Research Findings
+4 Research Findings

-In the field of vocabulary achievement, there have been many studies which have focused on finding ways or strategies to facilitate the process of learning and also helping the learners in retaining and recalling them soon an at the moment.(e.g. [20], [21],[22],[23], [2],[24], [1] ).Alongside these researches, studies were done in the field of Mapping strategies which have been used in different aspects and not only vocabulary(

-[25],[13],[9],[26],[10],[27]).Therefore, the researcher set out her work while she was aware of the applicability of these mapping strategies in the field of language learning and specifically "vocabulary achievement ".
+In the field of vocabulary achievement, there have been many studies which have focused on finding ways or strategies to facilitate the process of learning and also helping the learners in retaining and recalling them and the soon at moment.(e.g.[23];[24]; [25];[26],[27],[6],[5]).
+Alongside these researches, studies were done in the field of Mapping strategies which have been used in different aspects and not only vocabulary([28]; [16];[13]; [29];[30];[31]).
+Therefore, the researcher set out her work while she was aware of the applicability of these mapping strategies in the field of language learning and specifically "vocabulary achievement".
 It was clear that these techniques can motivate learners in better learning and their main success is giving a picture to participants and helping them in non-verbal learning.

-In line with the findings of the previous works which have established the effectiveness of these strategies including concept mapping, mind mapping and argument mapping ([28]; [29]; Reason, [30]) and also the effectiveness of using these strategies in teaching vocabulary for female learners [31], this study too emphasized the usefulness of those strategies for male learners, too.
+In line with the findings of the previous works which have established the effectiveness of these strategies including concept mapping, mind mapping and argument mapping ([32]; [33]; [34]) this study too emphasized the usefulness of those strategies.

-As Eppler [32] believed and the current study was based on this notion, there are many familiarities and also differences between each type of mapping strategies thus leading to different outcomes.
+As Eppler[35] believed and the current study was based on this notion, there are many familiarities and also differences between each type of mapping strategies thus leading to different outcomes.
 While all these techniques are trying to give a picture of each piece of knowledge to learners but they are definitely different in many aspects and it was a question for the researcher to know whether they are so different in vocabulary achievement or not while it was obvious that both of concept mapping or mind mapping are helpful and facilitator in this area but the degree of effectiveness was a question for the author.

-To this purpose, the researcher clearly observed in the study that using the mind mapping strategy provide male learners with better learning and easier recalling and they could reconstruct the map sooner and more simply than concept maps as the type of mind maps gave them more freedom and less complexity.
+To this purpose, the researcher clearly observed in the study that using the mind mapping strategy provide learners with better learning and easier recalling and they could reconstruct the map sooner and more simply than concept maps as the type of mind maps gave them more freedom and less complexity.